Skip to content

 Next Steps: Evaluate a Group LTC Program for Your Organization

-Every employer group is different.
-The right group long term care approach depends on workforce age bands, participation goals, budget, and how you want the benefit to be perceived within your benefits lineup.
-Some organizations want a high-participation voluntary option that employees can elect easily.
-Others want a core employer-paid program that signals commitment to long-term wellbeing.
-Both can be effective when positioned correctly.
+Every employer group is different, and the right group long term care approach depends on workforce age distribution, participation goals, budget, and how the benefit should be positioned within the overall benefits strategy.
+Some organizations want a high-participation voluntary option that employees can elect easily during open enrollment.
+Others want a core employer-paid benefit that signals sustained commitment to long-term employee wellbeing.
+Both models can produce meaningful results when designed and communicated correctly.

 Ready to Explore a Group LTC Benefit?